IBM/aspera-cli/docs/README.erb.md

 - the processor get the path of the url called
 - it removes the "domain
-- it pre-prends it with the value of `script_folder`
+- it prepends it with the value of `script_folder`
 - it executes the script
 - upon success, a success code is returned